ChameleonCloud/docs/source/getting-started/index.rst

 Clicking on the federated login button will then take you to the Globus website where you can enter your institution details.
 You will then be prompted to sign in through your institution as you would normally.
+You can also create an account directly with Globus using the `Globus ID
+<https://www.globusid.org/>`_ service.
+This option is useful in the event you
+don't want anything external.

 .. image:: ../_static/imgs/getting_started/globus-login.png